disnet/disnet.github.com/_posts/2012-12-20-how-to-read-macros.markdown

         return a + b;
     }

-which should be transformed into:
+which should be expanded into:

     function add(a, b) {
         return a + b;